 The cons: Low protein.
 Most fried rice contains at least some scrambled egg, while this had none.
-This would be a good side dish but would need something added to become a main dish.
+This would be a good side dish but would need something added to become the main dish.

-So you are in the mood for Chinese, but don’t want to call for delivery or don’t wish to leave your house.
-This is a good, but not great solution to that problem.
-In about five minutes you’ll have fried rice.
-However, if you are hoping for authentic Chinese style fried rice you’ll have to look elsewhere.
+So you are in the mood for Chinese but don't want to call for delivery or don't wish to leave your house.
+This is good, but a not great solution to that problem.
+In about five minutes you'll have fried rice.
+However, if you are hoping for authentic Chinese-style fried rice you'll have to look elsewhere.

 The rice was cooked through and tender without being mushy.
-It had some flavor of soy, but perhaps you’ll want to add a touch more to ramp up the flavor here.
+It had some flavor of soy, but perhaps you'll want to add a touch more to ramp up the flavor here.
 The veggies too were cooked through and kept their texture.
-However, as a blend this is a bit out there.
+However, as a blend, this is a bit out there.
 There was edamame, peas, carrots, corn, with a minimal amount of leeks thrown in.

 This one was just ok with me.
 I honestly preferred the Trader Joe’s Chicken Fried Rice over this (and yes, even though it contained almost no chicken).
-It was good with a very different blend of veggies, but sometimes if you crave the stuff from the Chinese restaurant, you’ll want to stick with Trader Joe’s Chicken fried rice, but I honestly liked Trader Joe’s Japanese Style Fried Rice the best of all the fried rices available, although the Chimichurri Rice is very well done too if you like cilantro.
+It was good with a very different blend of veggies, but sometimes if you crave the stuff from the Chinese restaurant, you'll want to stick with Trader Joe's Chicken fried rice, but I honestly liked Trader Joe's Japanese Style Fried Rice the best of all the fried rice available, although the Chimichurri Rice is very well done too if you like cilantro.

 The bag in the freezer section will set you back $2.69 and this is what you get: